Lomzem/CSUChicoNotes/RELS-110/ancient-hinduism-and-the-vedas/ancient-hinduism-and-the-vedas.md

 ## Ancient (Vedic) Hinduism
 - 1500-500 BCE
 - Vedas: the most ancient sacred texts
+- For >1000 years, only transmitted orally

 ## Vedantic (Upanishadic) Hinduism
 - 500 BCE onward
 - Vedanta means "the end of the Vedas"
 - Upanishads as the last of the ancient sacred texts
+- Vedanta developed concepts of [[studying-religion-from-academic-perspective#Asian Beliefs of Time|reincarnation and cycle of Samsara]]

 ## Devotional (Bhakti) Hinduism
 - 500 CE onward